sosise/sosise-docs/documentation/artisan.md

 }
 ```

-In this example, the user may pass a value for the option like so.
+In this example, the user may pass a value for the option like this.
 If the option is not specified when invoking the command, its value will be `undefined`.

 ```sh
 ./artisan example:command --since 01.01.2021
 ```

-### Options with default values
+### Options with Default Values

-Next, let's take a look at an options that have default value.
-Example below:
+Next, let's take a look at options that have default values:

 ```typescript
 /**